xanedarel/scripts/virtualisation/README.md

 setting up vfio gpu drivers is the next step before creating the vm

 ## setting up vfio pci ids
-Use the script vfio-auto-config.sh or use the manual steps:
+Use the script vfio-assisted-config.sh or use the manual steps:

 #Manual steps
 run `./scripts/iommu.sh` on the host system to display devices with IOMMU groups and their respective pci.ids